 Who is the womyn with a mission to let them flourish?

 Understanding the urgent need to bring more young people together around issues of racial inequity in 2015 Etecia co-founded the Black Love Festival, a free community event designed to promote love as a form of radical transformation and healing in the Bayview.
 On July 16th 2016 Etecia gathered the Bay Area together again for Tribe City Fest, to address the need for the community to come together using collective efficacy as a form of liberation.
 The festival featured local Black and Brown artist, musicians, filmmakers, and craft and food vendors.
-Etecia's goal in her artivism work is to create more spaces for Black artistic expression and to reach a wider range of people who may be unplugged from the movement for Black liberation currently, because Black Joy is revolutionary.
+Etecia's goal in her artivism work is to create more spaces for Black artistic expression and to reach a wider range of people who may be currently unplugged from the movement for Black liberation.
+Black Joy is revolutionary.